They don't call her Wildfire for her surgical precision.

 Old age and treachery will beat youth and skill every time.

 You get a young character who is, frankly, pretty awesome at what he does.
 This person out-performs the grizzled veterans at near everything, whether it's bringing down the Monster of the Week

 into battle, or solving the murder.
 A few years older and he will be a total Badass

 Just one problem: The complete lack of real world experience.

-This character's talents may serve him well in a professional context, but he still find himself running into trouble by doing things the superior experience of his less talented predecessors would tell him to avoid.
+This character's talents may serve him well in a professional context, but he still finds himself running into trouble by doing things the superior experience of his less talented predecessors would tell him to avoid.
 This is often exacerbated by arrogance and Pride

 from the rookie who finds himself outperforming people who have made kicking ass their career.
-Sometimes he will occasionally have a sense of responsibility to use his new abilities to the fullest (not having the patience and foresight more experienced characters have in knowing you can't help anyone if you are dead, of course).
+Sometimes he will have a sense of responsibility to use his new abilities to the fullest (not having the patience and foresight more experienced characters have in knowing you can't help anyone if you are dead, of course).

 Many, many heroes start off this way.
 The Hero